Towhid0845/All-About-React-JS/readme.md

 - It is more performant.

 ## State 🔥
-- State is internal data that can be updated by the component's logic.
+- State is an internal data that a component **can hold over time**, necessary for information that it needs to **remember** throughout the app's lifecycle.
-- If you need to mutate props, you actually **need state**.
+- It is like **Component's memory**. - It can be updated by the component's logic. - If you need to mutate props, you actually **need state**. - It updtae the component's view (by re-rendering it without local variable).
 - Whenever we want to change something in react we need to use state.
+- We don't do direct DOM manipolations in React beacuse it is **declarative** then, how is a component view updates ?

     `cont [temp, setTemp] = useState("")`
     Here, useState is function which we are destructuring as array.